 Capacity-building is the process through which individuals and organisations can obtain, strengthen and maintain the capabilities to set and achieve their goals.
 Capacity-building is important for local governments as they adopt increasingly sophisticated policies, management practices and an integrated planning culture.

-There are three broad types of capability that should be recognised: (i) institutional or organisational capacity refers to the policies, structures, process, rules and procedures that allow local governments to operate and provide leadership in their jurisdiction; (ii) human capacity refers to the experience, tools and knowledge mastered by the employees of local governments, which enable them to identify, analyse and respond to people’s needs, ensure their implementation and assess their impact; and (iii) societal capacity refers to the empowerment of the community, NGOs and city residents, including those that face disproportionate barriers to economic opportunities, to inform and hold local governments and administrations accountable for the services they offer and the good management of the community.
+There are three broad types of capability.
+These are: (i) institutional or organisational capacity (the policies, structures, process, rules and procedures that allow local governments to operate and provide leadership in their jurisdiction); (ii) human capacity, which refers to (the experience, tools and knowledge mastered by the employees of local governments which enable them to identify, analyse and respond to people’s needs, ensure their implementation and assess their impact); and (iii) societal capacity (the empowerment of the community, NGOs and city residents, including those that face disproportionate barriers to economic opportunities).
+It is important to recognise these types of capability in order to not only hold local governments and administrations accountable for the services they offer, but also to participate more effectively in community management and the labour market.

 Human capacity-building focuses on strengthening different types of abilities and skills within local governance.
 Organisational skills are associated with efficiency in programme and project management, tax collection and procurement processes, and municipal finance management.
 Technical skills target particular areas of expertise in specific sectors, such as urban planning, water and sanitation engineering, waste management, and transport engineering.
 Behavioural skills have to do with cultural shifts and changes in attitude among all stakeholders, including residents, such as for encouraging multi-level cooperation or waste prevention.
 Incorporating digital technologies can further ease administrative burdens, promote greater cooperation between stakeholders and allow for more oversight and transparency in operations.